 The Council of Canadian Academies (CCA) is a not-for-profit organization that undertakes independent, evidence-based expert panel assessments and workshops to inform public policy development in Canada.
 The CCA was founded by three independent organizations that represent some of the finest minds in Canada - the Royal Society of Canada, the Canadian Academy of Engineering, and the Canadian Academy of Health Sciences.
 Their Fellows and senior decision-makers sit on CCA's Board of Directors and Scientific Advisory Committee, and they are a key source of membership for expert panels.
 The CCA's Member Academies also provide key guidance and input throughout the assessment process, including expert panel nominations and dissemination processes.
 For more information about the CCA or its assessments, please visit http://www.scienceadvice.ca

-*News Release by Council of Canadian Academies: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Council of Canadian Academies).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.